bitcoin-api/bitcoin-api-full-stack/README.md

 * **Open Source Developers** - you're the best!!!🤗💜

-## Video Demo of Exchange and Gaming Technology
+## Video Demo of Exchange and Game Technology

 <a href="https://youtu.be/EMAwIrHM2Qc">
     <img